Skip to main content

 3How do I run a job on the last day of the month?

 Standard cron does not support "last day of month" directly.
-A common workaround is to use a script that checks whether tomorrow is the 1st of the next month, or to use an extended cron implementation that supports the L modifier.
+A common workaround is to use a script that checks whether tomorrow is the 1st of the next month, or to use an extended cron implementation (like Quartz or AWS EventBridge) that supports the L modifier.

 4Are @daily and 0 0 * * * the same?